 Prolonging the entrance area, an extensive colonnade leads further into the site and serves as the customer area of the Ökihof.
 In parallel, the Ökihof is arranged at the rear as a functional production hall.
 The large, flexibly usable common courtyard is located inside the compound.
 All uses, entrances and entryways are clearly grouped around it.
 It accommodates all parking spaces and thus guarantees a maximum of synergies.
 This ensures a high degree of flexibility - also for future requirements.

 The representative and public front facade is both robust and durable, with a façade made of curtain-type recycled concrete slabs.
 The load-bearing facade structure made of recycled steel profiles continues throughout the colonnade.
 It serves as the interface between the Ökihof's customer and operating areas.
 The building is designed as a cost-efficient steel construction industrial hall that features a surrounding facade cladding of perforated profiled sheet metal.

-Recycling Center Zug Status: Selected competition entry (1st place), currently under construction.
+Recycling Center Zug Status: Selected competition entry (1st place), completed.
 Programme: Recycling center with collection and sorting of recyclable materials (Ökihof), second-hand shop (Brockenhaus) and building component exchange (Bauteilbörse).
 Location: Zug (ZG).
 Schedule: Competition 2018, Planning 2019 – 2021, Construction 2021 – 2022.
-Architectural Design: Michael Wagner and Marcella Ressegatti.
+In Cooperation with Ressegatti Thalmann.
 Landscape architecture: Sima Breer.
 Renderings: Zünd Zuerich.
 Client: Public works office, City of Zug, Urban Design Department.
 Collaborators: Michael Wagner, Raphael Vanzella, Milo Strub.